Comparisons10 min read

 The recommendation

-Choose Eden Health if price is the deciding factor and you want a straightforward program.
-PeptidePub lists Eden as starting at $149/month for compounded semaglutide and notes flat-rate pricing that does not increase as dose goes up.
-Eden's own public materials also describe upfront pricing, free discreet shipping, FSA/HSA eligibility, 24/7 provider messaging, all-50-state GLP-1 service, and a same-price-at-every-dose guarantee, with caveats for promotions and discounts.
+Choose Eden Health if you take higher doses and prefer flat per-dose medication pricing.
+Eden lists compounded semaglutide at $99/month for the medication, plus a required Eden Membership ($39 first month, then $99/month), bringing the effective cost to about $198/month.
+Eden's own public materials describe upfront pricing, free discreet shipping, FSA/HSA eligibility, 24/7 provider messaging, all-50-state GLP-1 service, and a same-price-at-every-dose guarantee, with caveats for promotions and discounts.

 Pricing comparison: Eden Health vs SkinnyRx in 2026